Types of aggression

 Talk with your vet about the possibility of a medical cause for the aggression, particularly if you notice other symptoms.
 Aggression accompanied by hair loss, increased bodyweight, and lethargy may be a sign of hypothyroidism.
 Aggression following convulsions, when the dog appears absent, or when rapid mood changes occur may be the result of full or partial seizures.
 Damage to certain areas of the brain through disease such as hydrocephalus, tumors, thyroid issues or trauma can also result in aggression problems.
 A consultation with your veterinarian can diagnose these conditions and offer medical treatment as necessary.

 If your dog has shown aggression toward people or other animals, it is critical to seek help from a qualified professional who can evaluate your dog and provide assistance with long-term behavior modification.
 Do not expect your dog to get better on their own or just grow out of it.
 Aggression is a very serious problem.
-Call a Veterinary Behaviorist to get help with behavioral modification of the aggression.
-If your pet has bitten a person or another animal we recommend contacting Terri Derr, DVM at 612-360-7227 to schedule a consultation.
+Contact our behavior helpline at 763-489-2202 for more information and assistance.

 Follow these steps until you can seek professional help: